arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 It was published by Modicon (now Schneider Electric) in 1979 and has become a _de facto_ standard communication protocol among industrial electronic devices to be used with programmable logic controllers (PLCs).

-Modbus communication protocol is often used to connect a supervisory device with a Remote Terminal Unit (RTU) in Supervisory Control and Data Acquisition (SCADA) Systems.
+Modbus communication protocol is often used to connect a supervisory device with a Remote Terminal Unit (RTU) in Supervisory Control and Data Acquisition (SCADA) systems.
 Reliability in communications between electronic devices is ensured with Modbus by using messages with a simple 16-bit structure with a Cyclic-Redundant Checksum (CRC).

 If you want more insights on the Modbus communication protocol, take a look at [Modbus article](https://docs.arduino.cc/learn/communication/modbus) complying as well with Opta™.